-No business other than the appointment of a Chair shall be transacted at any meeting of the Nominations Committee if the persons attending it do not constitute a quorum.
-Three members must be present to constitute a quorum.
-However, if one or both of the executive director positions is vacant, the quorum shall be two.
+No business other than the appointment of a Chair shall be transacted at any meeting of the Nominations and Governance Committee if the persons attending it do not constitute a quorum.
+Three members (including the Chair of the Committee and the Principal and Chief Executive Officer) must be present to constitute a quorum.